microsoft/kernel-memory-extension-example/README.md

 The SQL statement requires two special **placeholders**:

-* `%%tableName%%`: replaced at runtime with the table name
+* `%%table_name%%`: replaced at runtime with the table name
-* `%%vectorSize%%`: replaced at runtime with the embedding vectors size
+* `%%vector_size%%`: replaced at runtime with the embedding vectors size

+There's a third optional placeholder we recommend using, to better handle concurrency, e.g. in combinaton with `pg_advisory_xact_lock` (_exclusive transaction level advisory locks_):

+* `%%lock_id%%`: replaced at runtime with a number

 Also: